ember-learn/ember-blog/content/the-ember-times-issue-206.md

 ## [🎙️ EmberConf 2023](https://www.emberconf.com)

 Two weeks ago, on the 20th and 21st of July about **150 Emberistas** met in Portland (OR) for the first in-person EmberConf since COVID-19.
 It was amazing to see so many people getting to know each other and sharing knowledge about our framework, EmberJS.
 Hopefully, you’ve enjoyed the live stream with the [great line-up of speakers](https://www.emberconf.com/speakers).
-If you have missed it or want to watch something back, the live streams of [day 1](https://www.youtube.com/watch?v=LvrpUrdq5Gc) and [day 2](https://www.youtube.com/watch?v=cDT_WPgK3xI) are already available (but hidden on YouTube).
-The separate videos will follow later.
+If you have missed it or want to watch something back, the [playlist with all talks is released on YouTube](https://www.youtube.com/playlist?list=PL4eq2DPpyBbn9eFgZIxo23_q9sAtqGtvt).
 On the [Discord server](https://discord.gg/wks7HMrG), each talk got its own channel, in case you want to get in contact about that talk specifically.
 Let's get **inspired**!

 ---